callstack/react-native-testing-library/website/docs/MigrationV7.md

 ## Renaming `ByPlaceholder` queries

-To ease the migration of `@testing-library/react-native` users using version below v7, we've renamed following queries:
+To improve compatibility with React Testing Library, and to ease the migration for `@testing-library/react-native` users using version below v7, we've renamed following queries:

 - `ByPlaceholder` -> `ByPlaceholderText`